Strona główna - ngo.pl

 Donors and volunteers – all people who want to support it – also have the opportunity to ask the organization about its activities.

-Who works in social organizations?
+Who works in an NGO?